 This is not an easy read but it is an eye opening one.

 Content warnings include death by suicide, miscarriage, racism, sexual assault, slavery and torture.
 Images that accompany the text include those that depict slaves being abused and killed and a close up photo of an ulcerated foot.

 Thank you so much to NetGalley and Pen & Sword History, an imprint of Pen & Sword Books, for granting my wish to read this book.

 Once Upon a Blurb

-A Dark History of Chocolate looks at our long relationship with this ancient ‘food of the Gods’.
-The book examines the impact of the cocoa bean trade on the economies of Britain and the rest of Europe, as well as its influence on health, cultural and social trends over the centuries.
-Renowned food historian Emma Kay takes a look behind the façade of chocolate – first as a hot drink and then as a sweet – delving into the murky and mysterious aspects of its phenomenal global growth, from a much-prized hot beverage in pre-Colombian Central America to becoming an integral part of the cultural fabric of modern life.
+A Dark History of Sugar delves into our long relationship with this sweetest and most ancient of commodities.
+The book examines the impact of the sugar trade on the economies of Britain and the rest of the world, as well as its influence on health and cultural and social trends over the centuries.

 Renowned food historian Neil Buttery takes a look at some of the lesser-known elements of the history of sugar, delving into the murky and mysterious aspects of its phenomenal rise from the first cultivation of the sugar cane plant in Papua New Guinean in 8,000 BCE to becoming an integral part of the cultural fabric of life in Britain and the rest of the West – at whatever cost.
 The dark history of sugar is one of exploitation: of slaves and workers, of the environment and of the consumer.
 Wars have been fought over it and it is responsible for what is potentially to be the planet’s greatest health crisis.